Mehrpouya/openbubble/README.md

 ### 1. New knowledge
 #### 1.1.
 Tagging or Topic selection
 In order to add new knowledge bubbles into existing echo chambers of knowledge, we will first do a content tagging (using Open Calais & Stanford NLP) for topic extraction.
+Instead of doing tagging, the extention gets list of controversial topics from wikipedia, chooses one randomly and start searching about it.
 #### 1.2.
 Search engine introduction to new topics of interest
 - Searching specific keywords within a certain domain of knowledge
 - Getting X (10) links from each engine.